lagom/lagom/docs/manual/common/guide/devmode/DevEnvironment.md

 ## Managing custom services

 By default, Lagom will, in addition to running your services, also start a service locator, a Cassandra server and a Kafka server.
-If using sbt, you can customise what Lagom starts, including adding other databases and infrastructure services.
+If using sbt, you can customize what Lagom starts, including adding other databases and infrastructure services.

 > **Note:** Managing custom services is not currently supported in Maven, due to Maven's inability to arbitrarily add behaviour, such as the logic necessary to start and stop an external process, to a build.
 This is typically not a big problem, it simply means developers have to manually install, start and stop these services themselves.